FactoryBoy/factory_boy/docs/reference.rst

     <Log: log at 2016-02-11 17:02:34>

-:class:`LazyFunction` is also useful for assigning copies of mutable objects (like lists) to an objects' property.
+:class:`LazyFunction` is also useful for assigning copies of mutable objects (like lists) to an object's property.
 Example:

 .. code-block:: python